 Recordings or materials submitted to the NMMA in previous years are not eligible.
 Re-recording of previous year’s entries may not be entered into any category.

-Beginning January 1st, 2022 our entry process will become an entirely digital process by filling out the e-form online and uploading your audio or video submissions to our secure cloud account.
+Our entry process is a digital process.
+Entrants will be required to fill out an e-form online and upload audio or video submissions to our secure cloud account.
 Each entry must be correctly identified and labeled with the title of the work and entrant’s name.

-We will no longer offer downloadable the pdf or docx forms or allow mail in entries.
-The reason for this is twofold: 1.
-Mailing product and forms adds to the expense postage to the entry.
-2. Transferring audio from CD’s is time consuming and CD’s do not always contain the title and artist information needed for the judging process.
+We do not provide downloadable pdf or docx forms or accept mail in entries.
+Mailing product and forms adds to the expense of the entry process for the entrant because of postage costs.
+Transferring audio from CD’s is time consuming and CD’s do not always contain the title and artist information needed for the judging process.

 Audio files will be accepted in any standard audio format including .wav, mp3, aiff, FLAC, WMA, PCM and ALAC.
-CD’s, cassettes and vinyl will no longer be accepted for judging.
+CD’s, cassettes, pen drives and vinyl will not be accepted for judging.

 Video entries may be submitted in any standard format recognized PC format such .mp4, .mov, .wmv, AVI or AVCHD.
-Flash videos will not be accepted.
-DVDs will no longer be accepted.
+Flash videos, pen drives and DVDs will not be accepted.

-Checks, cash and money orders will no longer be accepted as payment for entry fees.
+Checks, cash and money orders will not be accepted as payment for entry fees.
 Payments will only be accepted online via credit card through our secure Paypal account which also accepts other third party payment platforms like Venmo and Zelle.

 Entries for full length categories require both audio and artwork files for judging.
-Links to download and entire full length album are also acceptable.
+Links to download and entire full length album are also acceptable as long as they are provided at no cost.
 Full-length entries must be commercially available at the time of entry.
-Commercially available is defined as packaged for retail sales including a UPC code and available for sale to the general public either through retail outlets or online or available online as a digital download.
+Commercially available is defined as packaged for retail sales including a UPC code and available for sale to the general public either through retail outlets or available online as a digital download.

 Contact is the name of the person responsible for the entry.
-Should questions or problems with the entry arise, there needs to be one point of contact for the entry so that any issues may be resolved quickly.
+Should questions or problems with the entry arise, there needs to be a single point of contact for the entry so that any issues may be resolved quickly.

 Entrant is defined as the person submitting the entries.
 Entry forms without contact information for the entrant will be disqualified.